Ford’s Garage logo

 What Is Ford’s Garage?

-Ford’s Garage is a full-service restaurant and bar themed as a 1920s service station/prohibition bar and positioned as a modern prime burger and craft beer joint offering lunch, dinner and weekend brunch menus.
-The business model centers on full-service dine-in restaurant and bar operations, with the sale of beer and other alcoholic beverages identified as a required revenue stream.
-Restaurants typically occupy 6,000 to 9,000 square-foot spaces in stand-alone buildings or strip centers.
+Ford’s Garage is a full-service restaurant and bar franchise styled as a 1920s service station/prohibition bar that positions itself as a Prime Burger and craft beer joint offering lunch, dinner and weekend brunch.
+The primary service channel is sit-down, full-table service, and franchisees must offer beer and other alcoholic beverages as a revenue stream.
+Restaurants are typically 6,000 to 9,000 square feet and operate from stand-alone buildings or in strip centers.

 Ford’s Garage Franchise: Pros and Cons